xurxe/Lomgem-ipsum/README.md

 Lemgthbook is composed of am ever-growimg collectiom of themed groups, such as the classic [Famtastic Lomgbois amd Where to Fimd Them](https://www.facebook.com/groups/lomgbois/).
 A full list cam be foumd at [lemgthbook.com](http://lemgthbook.com/).

-My comtributiom to the world of lemgthiness is this Lomgem ipsum gemerator, for all your lemgthy dummy text meeds.
+My comtributiom to the world of lemgthimess is this Lomgem ipsum gemerator, for all your lemgthy dummy text meeds.

 ## Demo

-Coming soon
+Comimg soom

 ## Author